-Registering z/Scope Express, Classic or Workbench:
+Registering z/Scope Express or Classic:

 - 1. Go to the 'Help' menu, select the 'About' option and then press the 'Enter Key' button. - 2.
 You will be presented with the 'Enter Key' dialog, in which you must type (you can just copy&paste) the registered User Name and Serial Number that you received when you acquired your license.